 Margie Kline, CPM, LM, began her work with women and babies in 1995, serving as a doula, birth & breastfeeding rights advocate, and midwife in New Mexico until relocating to Arizona in 2005.
 She began her formal midwifery education at Aviva Midwifery Institute in 2009, interning for several months in a high volume birth center in El Paso, Texas, and a busy missionary birthing home in Tay Tay, Rizal, Philippines.
 She gained additional clinical experience working with a homebirth midwifery practice and a birth center in Phoenix.
 In 2013 she received her national certification from the North American Registry of Midwives and her Arizona state licensure.
 She is a member of the Arizona Association of Midwives.
-Over the course of her career she has observed, assisted or served as primary midwife to over 400 births.
+Over the course of her career she has observed, assisted or served as primary midwife at almost 500 births.

 Dr. Erin Victor, ND

 Dr. Erin Victoris a primary care physician who focuses on family, women’s, and pediatric medicine as well as fertility and prenatal health.
 The practice of creating a foundation of health for the family as a whole, with prevention at its core, inspired her to become a physician.
 Her appreciation of the diversity of people’s lives fostered a passionate desire to help them become the fullest expression of themselves.